 For most people, heartburn is an occasional and relatively minor consequence of enjoying a good meal (or sometimes of choking down a bad one).
 They pop a few antacid tablets to dampen the pain and go on their merry little double cheeseburger–eating ways.
 For other people, however, heartburn is the basis for horrific stories.
 Some people lie awake all night with their insides on fire, no matter how many Tums they take.
 A friend of mine kept Pepto-Bismol on her bedside table during her first pregnancy because she routinely woke up in the middle of the night needing to chug it.
-And I have to take a daily medication to prevent heartburn because it aggravates my asthma (read: how to get rid of asthma).
+And I have to take a daily medication to prevent heartburn because it aggravates my asthma.
 Stomach acid, it seems, is best kept inside the stomach.

 Heartburn, also known as acid reflux, results when the exact opposite happens.
 The band of muscle between the esophagus and stomach, called the lower esophageal sphincter, normally relaxes just enough to let food and liquid into the stomach or to let a burp out before it tightens again.
 If the lower esophageal sphincter fails to contract properly for any reason, stomach acid can splash out of the stomach and into the esophagus, where it irritates sensitive tissues.
 This happens occasionally to almost everyone and can happen more often as a side effect of certain conditions or medications.
 However, very severe or very frequent heartburn can also be a symptom of gastroesophageal reflux disease (GERD), which must be diagnosed and treated by a doctor.